When does an old iPhone become unsafe to use?

 The risk of not getting security updates: zero-day and zero-click exploits

-Apple regularly issues security updates for all its platforms, and some of these updates patch “zero-day vulnerabilities,” which are serious vulnerabilities that are being actively exploited in the wild.
-This means that they are not merely theoretical vulnerabilities; any device that doesn’t get updated is at risk of becoming compromised (hacked) by threat actors.
+Apple regularly issues security updates for all its platforms, and some of these updates patch “zero-day vulnerabilities”—serious flaws that have already been actively exploited in the wild.
+This means that they’re not merely theoretical vulnerabilities; any device that doesn’t get updated is at risk of becoming compromised (hacked) by threat actors.
 Most users don’t think much about this, but there is a real danger to not getting security updates for your iPhone.

 Zero-click vulnerabilities